christophersousa/Mapping-Process/server/README.md

 I chose Node.js to develop a server because it offers speed, efficiency, scalability, a vast library of modules, and an active community, making it a solid choice for your server needs.

-# How to run the projext
+# How to run the project

 prerequisites:
 - NodeJs LTS